dates for journal papers.

 This list is not exclusive and other topics – especially forward thinking and innovative topics – relating to logistics and SCM are welcomed.

-Four different submission formats are available.
-Once your submission has been accepted, we will provide you with the details regarding the on-line presentation at ERS 2020.
+Different submission formats are available.
+Once your submission has been accepted, we will provide you with the details regarding the presentation.

 reports on completed research that is intended for publication in an academic journal